How Flipping Houses Helps Veterans Transition to Civilian Life

 “Veteran small businesses are more likely to hire more veterans, and the company culture is a good fit for transition," he says.
 Within our organization we educate them on the concept of buying, fixing, renovation, selling and the keys to being successful in this business.”

-In the pilot episode of Flipping Texas, we see Andy and Ashley face many challenges in one flip in a suburb just outside of Fort Worth, including a minor plumbing issue that turns into a major headache with the entire sewer system.
+In one episode of Flip or Flop Fort Worth, we see Andy and Ashley face many challenges in one flip in a suburb just outside of Fort Worth, including a minor plumbing issue that turns into a major headache with the entire sewer system.
 But thanks to some unusually cool heads, Marine-style hustling on repairs and Ashley’s focused, rustic vision for the house, the two end up with a gorgeous finished project, on time and on budget.

 “The most common mistake I think flippers make is not working with what they have and having unrealistic expectations for a remodel,” Ashley says.
 “To stay on budget you have to remain emotionally unattached.”